daiearth22/test/sales-training/index.html.md

 Hey [prospect],

 Thanks for getting in touch.
 That’s a great question, and I’m glad you asked.
-I’m in the middle of a few meetings this morning, but I’ve sent your question along to our support experts (cc’d on this email/index.html.md).
+I’m in the middle of a few meetings this morning, but I’ve sent your question along to our support experts (cc’d on this email).
 They’ll be able to help, and I’ll follow up with you at the end of the day.

 Thanks again!
 If anything else comes up, please let me know.